hestonhoffman/bolt/documentation/configuring_bolt.md

 used to connect to the targets.
 Most projects will include an inventory file.

 Inventory configuration can be set at multiple levels in an inventory file under a `config` option.
-The following options can be set under this option:
+You can set the following options under `config`:

 - `transport`
 - `docker`